SQL Server Maintenance Solution

 NULL Back up to the SQL Server default backup directory.
 This is the default.

-DatabaseBackup creates a directory structure with instance name, database name and backup type under the backup root directory.
+DatabaseBackup creates a directory structure with server name, instance name, database name, and backup type under the backup root directory.
+If the database is a part of an availability group, then cluster name and availability group name are used instead of server name and instance name.

 BackupType